 Complete instructions have been provided with your awning.
-You should make sure your traveling companion is familiar with the operation of the awning.
+You should make sure your traveling companions are familiar with the operation of the awning.
+If a sudden wind should come up, or if high wind and storms are forecast, the awning should be retracted and stowed.